 Why the CQMR is needed

 Clinical quality measures are a way to assess the care that patients receive.
 With the increasing adoption of electronic health records (EHRs), Oregon has new opportunities to measure and improve the quality of care.
-Using EHR data supports measuring outcomes—for example, measuring whether a diabetic patient’s blood sugar levels are in good control rather than simply measuring whether the patient’s blood sugar levels were tested.
+Using EHR data supports measuring outcomes—for example, measuring whether a diabetic patient’s blood sugar levels are controlled rather than simply measuring whether the patient’s blood sugar levels were tested.
 The CQMR will enable more efficient collection and use of this important quality data.

 Today, however, Oregon has no standard, automated capacity for the collection, storage, or aggregation of clinical quality metrics.
 The CQMR will fill this gap.
 It will align with national standards for the collection and calculation of quality measures.
 To support providers with different levels of technical capacity, the CQMR will offer several secure options for data submission.